-In 2016 the Indian Arts Research Center at the School for Advanced Research published a new resource known as the Guidelines for Collaboration.
+In 2017 the Indian Arts Research Center at the School for Advanced Research first published a new resource known as the Guidelines for Collaboration.
 Drawing from decades of case studies and three years of focused work with Native and non-Native museum professionals, cultural leaders, and artists, the Guidelines provide a series of methods for how museums and source communities can work together across two-way learning opportunities.
 Today the Guidelines are used in classrooms, museums, cultural institutions, tribal communities, and elsewhere.

 Guidelines in Action is a series of guest posts highlighting stories from the field.

 Guest post by Jamie Lewis and Jamie Kelly

 We acknowledge that collaboration is critical as we continue to work with communities on how to best care for their heritage.